xmarduel/pycut/README.md

 # pycut
-clone of jscut  in python - only the very beginning - work in progress - windows only (because of clipper c++ extension modules)
+clone of jscut  in python - work in progress -

+Note: the project has advanced nicely dureing the last holidays, but there is certainly many many bugs

-USAGE: start the program from the installation folder
+USAGE: start the program from the installation folder (because of clipper c++ extension modules only for windows)

 > python main.py

 Installation: env variables required: